TheOfferHaus/theofferhaus/README.md

 6. Replace the link with your own localtunnel URL, make sure to leave the pathname unchanged
 7. Your link should look like: `https://easy-rats-laugh.loca.lt/address-validate`
 8. Make sure to do this for both quizzes and publish
+9. When testing this, you'll be shown a localtunnel password page when the redirection occurs
+10. Follow the instructions on the page to get that password and you should be able to proceed

 ## Setting Up Docusign